jeffersonfed/personal-anime-list/README.md

 I watch anime for my own satisfaction and relief from stress

 I don't read manga.
 I only watch anime without subtitles.
 Sometimes I use the English subs, but sometimes I don't.
+I also watch Japanese drama that doesn't have English subtitles.

 I listen and speak Japanese Fluently.

-I also watch Japanese drama that doesn't have English subtitles.
-I will list my watched Japanese dramas that I can recommend for you guys to watch.

 &nbsp;